gesellc/flash-mob-programming/README.md

 2. We practiced empathy:
 3. We used strict TDD:

 Do we want more of those or do we have enough foundation to relax our communication rules?
-Use the micro retro to see what the team wants.
+Use the micro retro to learn what the team wants.

 ### Run a Micro Retro